Powerdynamo brings new ignition & light

 Do not forget the carefully tighten the 2 screws after that.
 Under vibrations it might shake loose and get destroyed by the rotor's noses.

 Lastly timing has to be set.
-For this, take both spark plugs out and set the crank to top dead center (marked "OT"), that is the highest position the piston can get.
+For this, take both spark plugs out and set the crank to TDP (OT marking).

-It does not matter in what cycle the engine is in, as you will get simultanious sparks on both cylinders every 360 crank degrees.
-The wasted spark near bottom dead center is harmless.
+For twins it does not matter in what cycle the engine is in, as you will get simultanious sparks on both cylinders every 360 crank degrees.
+The wasted spark into the exhaust is harmless.

 Hold the rotorcam with a flat spanner size 19 and open the hexagon socket head cap screw M5x40 a little with an hex wrench 6.

-Ignition adjustment for all engines with an anti-clockwise turning camshaft.
+Ignition adjustment for all engines with an anti-clockwise turning camshaft (BMW with cam gear drive).

 You may change timing setting the embossed mark slightly differently.
 If you set it more to the anti-clockwise, that is into turning direction you get earlier ignition, if you set it against turning direction you get more retarded ignition.